How to Make Peach Jam With Beginning Canning Tutorial

 Blanch peaches in boiling water for 30-45 seconds per batch.
 Plunge them into an ice water bath as each batch finishes.
 Slip skins from the fruit.

 Peel peaches and chop into medium-small chunks.
 As you chop stir in 1 cup of the sugar to keep peaches from browning.
+Tip: I used the Vidalia Chop Wizard tool for uniform, small dice.
+I put halve a peeled peach through at a time.

 Make the Peach Jam